-SPECIAL RATE FOR ADDITIONAL DEPENDANTS
+SPECIAL RATE FOR ADDITIONAL DEPENDENTS

-Lewis & Clark College allows a 10-percent reduction in tuition charges for a second dependant and a 15-percent reduction for additional dependants attending the College at the same time.
-To qualify for this tuition reduction, the student and additional dependants must be enrolled as full-time students and not be receiving need-based financial aid.
+Lewis & Clark allows a 10-percent reduction in tuition charges for a second dependent and a 15-percent reduction for additional dependents attending the College of Arts and Sciences at the same time.
+To qualify for this tuition 260 COSTS reduction, the student and additional dependents must be enrolled as full-time students and not be receiving need-based financial aid.